Dr. Jackie Yaeger – This Doctor Makes House Calls!

 Frequently Asked Questions

 You may have developed a longstanding relationship with your current doctor and want to continue with that.
 You may need specialty care that requires modern technology such eye care, dialysis, or orthopedic surgery.
-The good news is that you can continue to see your regular physician and specialty providers and your insurance coverage for these visits will not change
+The good news is that you can continue to see your regular physician and specialty providers for as long as you wish and when that becomes too difficult, you can transition to my home visits exclusively.
+Your Medicare and other insurance coverage for these visits will not change.

-Dr. Yaeger is very familiar with the process of completing advance directives.
-She will carefully explain your options for life sustaining treatments and help you document your wishes accordingly.
+I am very familiar with the process of completing advance directives.
+I will carefully explain your options for life sustaining treatments and help you document your wishes accordingly.